eayumba/pytorch-CycleGAN-and-pix2pix/README.md

 All of our generated result spectrograms for different model implementations, training set sizes, testing methods, etc, can be found at: https://drive.google.com/drive/folders/1-JlTDUk24ifoJhfVpA17CxUm2LLDmo9U?usp=sharing

 In this root folder, you will also find the .ipynb file for the logistic classifier.
 Everything else has to do with the CycleGAN.
-You can follow this by accessing Our_CycleGAN.ipynb in Google Colab.
+You can follow this by accessing Our_CycleGAN.ipynb.